suborbital/docs/website/docs/atmo/usage/deploying-atmo.md

 ## Bundle upload

-To upload a bundle after launching Atmo, use the `--wait` flag or set the `ATMO_WAIT=true` env var.
-This will cause Atmo to check the disk once per second until it finds a bundle rather than exiting with an error if no bundle is found.
-This method allows you to launch Atmo and then upload a bundle separately by copying it into the running container, as with the [experimental Kubernetes deployment](https://github.com/suborbital/atmo-k8s-helm).
+To upload a Bundle after launching Atmo, use the `--wait` flag or set the `ATMO_WAIT=true` env var.
+This will cause Atmo to check the disk once per second until it finds a Bundle rather than exiting with an error if no Bundle is found.
+This method allows you to launch Atmo and then upload a Bundle separately by copying it into the running container, as with the [experimental Kubernetes deployment](https://github.com/suborbital/atmo-k8s-helm).